 Key takeaways

-• Real estate and the built environment go hand in hand.
-Mastering the concept of the built environment will take you a long way in anticipating what future tenants want and need.
+- Real estate and the built environment go hand in hand.
+Mastering the built environment will take you a long way toward anticipating what future tenants want and need.

-• Transport in the built environment is also an important factor.
+- Transport in the built environment is also an important factor.
 For example, younger generations are ditching cars in favor of public transport.
-You can do your part by developing your portion of the built environment to match the ideas of tomorrow.
+You can do your part by developing your portion of the built environment in line with the ideas of tomorrow.

 If you’re a property developer, making sure the properties you develop satisfy tenants is only one part of the job.
 You also have to consider a property’s relationship to its neighborhood, and even its surrounding city or town.
 So how can you start thinking of your property as one part of a massive, man-made ecosystem?
 That’s where the idea of the built environment comes in.